This post may contain affiliate links. Please read our disclosure policy.

 Liners also help a frozen muffin stay moist in the freezer and during thawing.
 Bonus!

 On a side note, if you ever come over, ask for a muffin!
 I always have several different kinds hiding away in the freezer!
-Or I will just make these Peanut Butter Banana Muffins with Peanut Butter Streusel Topping because nothing beats a muffin straight from the oven!
+Right now I have healthy pumpkin muffins, banana protein muffins, and banana bran muffins.

 Peanut Butter Banana Muffins with Peanut Butter Streusel Topping